All Episodes

 I don't recommend it to people who are not masochistic at heart.

-But anyway, you know, medicine is a great profession.
+But anyway, medicine is a great profession.

 I started taking thyroid, which can lower cholesterol.

-I started taking cholesterol-lowering agents, things as simple as additional fiber, vitamin C and vitamin E. I started exercising a little bit more, and my arteries today are whistle clean.
+I started taking cholesterol-lowering agents, things as simple as additional fiber, vitamin C and vitamin E. I started exercising a little bit more, and my arteries today are whistle-clean.

 And they should be clogged as heck, but they're not.